 HELP FOR PARENTS WITH STRONG-WILLED, OUT-OF-CONTROL CHILDREN AND ADOLESCENTS

-Oppositional Defiant Disorder: Overview
+Oppositional Defiant Disorder: How Parents Can Take Control

 If your youngster is belligerent, mouthy and downright disobedient, it's time to take a closer look at the reasons why.
 All kids go through times when they just will not obey but the youngster with Oppositional Defiant Disorder (ODD) is one who will never obey and one who will always push the family's boundaries.
-The youngster with OPPOSITIONAL DEFIANT DISORDER is an instigator.
-He loves to poke and prod and do all the tiny things behind the scenes to get his siblings in trouble.
-He is the youngster that challenges everything you say.
-Most often this youngster will not have friends.

 He may or may not have trouble in the classroom.
 Many kids with this disorder do fine in school but act out at home.
 This is generally thought to be because the youngster, understanding at an early age that his behavior is not socially acceptable, can hold it together during class hours but at some point, that youngster will need release.
 At home, he feels safe and knows he is loved.
 There is no longer any need for him to hold it all in.
 When your youngster arrives home from school, he will often scream the entire way from the bus to the house.
 Once inside, the meltdown escalates until you as a parent find yourself wishing he were still at school.

-Thus begins the cycle that every parent of OPPOSITIONAL DEFIANT DISORDER kids can relate to.
+Thus begins the cycle that every parent of ODD kids can relate to.
 You feel you are to blame.
 You doubt your parenting.
 You feel guilty for wishing the youngster had somewhere else to go.
 You find yourself depleted, angry and unable to cope.
-Following are a few things you can do to cut down on the meltdowns and take control again.

 3. Set up clear and concise boundaries.
 Your youngster must know what will happen if he pulls his sister's hair, or breaks all the toys in his bedroom in a fit of rage.
 Determine the behaviors that cause the most strife in your household and write them down.
 Choose three or four of them to work on.
 Sit down with your youngster and have him help you draw up a plan.
 The plan should state the unwanted behavior and then the consequence of engaging in that behavior: